15 of the Most Popular Aging-in-Place Home Modifications

 10. Place the Microwave and Oven at Counter Height

 Having appliances at counter height reduces bending and stretching.
-Taking hot plates out of a microwave when it is above shoulder height is dangerous for older adults; putting the microwave and oven lower down can reduce the chance of injuries.
+Taking hot plates out of a microwave when it is above shoulder height is dangerous for older adults; putting the microwave and oven lower down reduces the chance of injuries.

 11. Keep the Stove and Sink Close Together